Week-long summer day camps are available for children:

 All camps include snacks.
 Snacks typically include fresh fruit and a carb -- usually pretzels, crackers or popcorn.
 Campers with food allergies are welcome to pack their own snacks.

 Full day zoo campers can either pack lunch or pre-purchase sack lunches through the zoo.
 Sack lunches are sold for the full week only.
-We do not offer lunch on a day to day basis.
-Zoo lunch is not available for Penguin Camp.
+We do not offer lunch on a day to day basis except for the Discovery Days Camps.
+Zoo lunch is not available for the half day (4 years-entering K) Discovery Day Camps or the full week Penguin Camp.

 All meals come with a vegetarian option and choice of water, lemonade or juice.
 Sample entrees could include hot dogs, mac and cheese, pizza, chicken nuggets or a burrito.
 Lunch entrees will change from day to day.
 All meals will also include fruit, carrot sticks and animal crackers.